okgourmet.com Home of Steve's Restaurant Reviews

 Note: See the El Paso Index for links to the El Paso restaurants, and the New Mexico Index for restaurants in Doña Ana County, New Mexico.
 (The El Paso reviews are currently under construction and readers can see a complete list of reviews at the old web site: El Paso Index on Eskimo.com).

-EL PASO STYLE MEXICAN FOOD
+MEXICAN FOOD STYLES

 Steve's Recommendations Readers' Suggestions

-Overall Picks (usually a good place to get a combination plate) L&J (the spiciest of this group of restaurants); Su Casa (only open for lunch); Casa Jurado (on Doniphan); Forti's (very good flavor and food style but not as consistent in quality as the others); Amigos (the cook from the old La Hacienda is still cooking at Amigos, mainly at lunch) L&J; Su Casa
+El Paso Style (usually a good place to get a combination plate) L&J (the spiciest of this group of restaurants); Su Casa (only open for lunch); Casa Jurado (on Doniphan); Forti's (very good flavor and food style but not as consistent in quality as the others); Amigos (the cook from the old La Hacienda is still cooking at Amigos, mainly at lunch) L&J; Su Casa

 Caldillo Lucy's; L&J